janesp/enapp/schema/README.md

 ALTER TABLE `personBuilding` ADD CONSTRAINT `personBuilding_fk1` FOREIGN KEY (`buildingID`) REFERENCES `building`(`buildingID`);
 ```

 ## Dynamic Information

 Unavailability data changes frequently during the reporting phase.

 ### Unavaliability Plan

-An unavailability plan is defined by the responsible provider and specifies periods with off and on dates and times.
-An availability plan can be referenced by multiple regions.
+An unavailability plan is defined by the responsible **provider** and specifies periods with off and on dates and times.
+An availability plan can be referenced by multiple **regions**.

 A unavailability plan has an internal `ID` and a `Name`.